Joseph Sugarman is one of the most epic copywriters that’s ever lived.

 Every good ad is an emotional outpouring of words, feelings, and impressions

-Yes, there is logic, sequence, and similar aspects of advertising.
+Yes, there are logic, sequence, and similar aspects of advertising.

 But most importantly, every great ad is based on emotion.